Creator: Lenny Bruce

 - Anti-Love Song: "All Alone" has heavy elements of this.

 - Author Filibuster In his later years, he often spent several minutes on-stage telling stories and making pointed observations without telling a single joke.

 - Badass Beard: Often had one of these due to his erratic grooming habits

-- Biopic: Bob Fosse directed one of Bruce in 1974.
+- Biopic: Bob Fosse directed one, simply called Lenny, in 1974.
 Bruce was played by Dustin Hoffman, in a role that earned him an Oscar nomination.

 - Black Comedy: "Are there any niggers here tonight!?" of course, taking it as straight-up Black Comedy misses the point.